-Agencies must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+Agencies must meet the following standards regardless of provider service location:

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have documentation that all vehicles used in the provision of Small Group Employment have automobile insurance.

-7. Have documentation that all vehicles used in the provision of Small Group Employment have current State motor vehicle registration and inspection.

-8. Have Workers' Compensation Insurance, in accordance with state law.

-9. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant such as with communication, mobility and behavioral needs.

-10. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of Small Group Employment have automobile insurance. - 7.
+Have documentation that all vehicles used in the provision of Small Group Employment have current State motor vehicle registration and inspection. - 8.
+Have Workers' Compensation Insurance, in accordance with state law. - 9.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant such as with communication, mobility and behavioral needs. - 10.
+Comply with Department standards related to provider qualifications.

-Staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
+Staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

+- 1. Be at least 18 years of age.

-2. Complete necessary pre/in-service training based on the service plan.
+- 2. Complete necessary pre/in-service training based on the service plan.

-3. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- 3. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •The nature of the crime:

+- •Facts surrounding the conviction;

+- •Time elapsed since the conviction;

+- •The evidence of the individual's rehabilitation; and

+- •The nature and requirements of the job.